Back to Public Intelligence

 • Polyunsaturated profiles: rapid oxidation

-• This creates a tunable design space where lipid composition can be matched to specific mechanical roles—ranging from stabilizing additives to high-reactivity combustion modifiers—rather than forced into a one-size-fits-all dietary role.
+• This creates a tunable design space where lipid composition can be matched to specific mechanical roles.

 6. System Benefits